till-f/NetMessage/README.md

 is implementing the `IPayloadSerializer` interface ([IPayloadSerializer.cs](NetMessage/IPayloadSerializer.cs)) and pass the corresponding instance to the `NetMessageServer` and `NetMessageClient` constructor respectively.
 Take a look at the existing implementation for XML in [XmlPayloadSerializer.cs](NetMessage/XmlPayloadSerializer.cs) if you need an example.

+## Tests
+There is small but strong collection of integration tests, see [here](https://github.com/till-f/NetMessage/tree/main/Tests).